brontosaurusrex/brontosaurusrex.github.io/_posts/2017-09-11-python3-as-interactive-calc.md

     # back in bash
     echo $ans

+or don't *source* and do an alias like

+    alias ans='cat ~/.pans.txt

+p.s.
 Improvement would be to load last n lines from log at next start and assign last valid result to python's result variable.

 ## ipython ?